 - A. The drugs that will always be screened and the initial and confirmatory test cutoff levels to be used include all that are listed in the Mandatory Guidelines for Federal Workplace Drug Testing Programs established by the Department of Health and Human Services (DHHS) and published in the Federal Register.
 In January of each calendar year, additional drugs will be included or removed from the drug testing panel as drugs are authorized or deauthorized for use by fire department employees in the course and scope of their duties and for which testing protocols exist.
-Cut-off levels for any additional drugs will be established by the DHHS-certified testing laboratory and made available by the lab-Initially, the additional drugs used in the fire department which will be included for testing are Diazepam and Midazolam (both Benzodiazepines), Ketamine, Fentanyl, and Buprenorphine.
-Benzodiazepines have an initial cut-off of 300 ng/ml and a confirmatory cut-off level of 100 ng/ml.
-Fentanyl has an initial cut-off of 500 pg/ml and a confirmatory cut-off of 300 pg/ml.
-Buprenorphine has an initial cut-off of 5 ng/ml and a confirmatory cut-off of 2 ng/ml. - C.B.
-Concentrations of a drug at or higher than the above established levels shall be considered a positive test result on the initial drug screening test. - 1.
+Cut-off levels for any additional drugs will be established by the DHHScertified testing laboratory.
+Initially, the additional drugs used in the fire department which will be included for testing are Diazepam and Midazolam (both Benzodiazepines), Ketamine.
+Fentanyl, and Buprenorphine.
+Benzodiazepine Diazepam hasve an initial cut-off of 300 ng/ml and a confirmatory cut-off of 200 ng/ml.
+Midazolam has an initial cut-off of 200 ng/ml and a confirmatory cut-off of 100 ng/ml.
+Ketamine has an initial and confirmatory cut- off level of 100 ng/ml limit of detection.
+Fentanyl has an initial cut-off of 500-2 ng/ml and a confirmatory cut-off of 0.5300 ng/ml.
+Buprenorphine has an initial cut-off of 5-10 ng/ml and a confirmatory cut-off of 2-10 ng/ml.
+Should the thresholds change for Diazepam, Midazolam, Ketamine, Fentanyl, or Buprenorphine due to change in vendor or vendor's instrumentation, the Department will advise the Association. - B. Concentrations of a drug at or higher than the above levels shall be considered a positive test result on the initial drug screening test. - 1.
 An initial positive test result will not be considered conclusive; rather, it will be classified as "confirmation pending." - 2.
 A positive test result on the initial drug-screening test will automatically require a confirmation drug test be performed.

-D.C.
-Concentrations of a drug at or higher than the above levels shall be considered a positive test result on the confirmation drug screening test.
+C. Concentrations of a drug at or higher than the above levels shall be considered a positive test result on the confirmation drug screening test.
 A positive test result under this section shall not constitute conclusive proof of impairment or use, but shall create a rebuttable presumption subject to challenge through the grievance procedure.
 In the event that the employee appeals any disciplinary action to arbitration after a positive test result under this section, the losing party shall pay all costs of the proceeding.
 The employee is the "losing party" under this section if the arbitrator finds drug or alcohol impairment in violation of department policies, rules or regulations, irrespective of any modification or reduction in discipline.

-E.D.
-Alcohol testing procedure shall be as follows:
+D. Alcohol testing procedure shall be as follows: